Analytics basics

 Parameter

 Add the parameter value from the message into the interval.
-You can add the first, last, or each value.
+You can add the first, last, each or distinct value.
 With ‘each’ an array of values will be added.
+With 'distinct' you may enumerate visited geofences, activated DTC codes, tracked BLE beacons and so on during the interval.

 Example: save the battery level at the end of the trip